 - Substantial amount of beta-glucans to help enhance the immune system

 - Powerful anti-inflammatory and antioxidant compounds that help reduce oxidative stress

 Servings per container:

-Mógū recommends 2.5 to 5 grams a day.
-2.5 grams a day provides 40 servings, while 5 grams a day provides 20 servings.
-For optimal effects and to reflect the dosage given in research studies, Mógū recommends a daily dosage of 5 grams.
-(About 1 teaspoon)
+Mógū recommends a minimum of 2.5 grams a day.
+For optimal effects and to reflect the dosage given in research studies, Mógū recommends a daily dosage of 5 grams (about 1 teaspoon).